-Therefore, if you’re a certified level II and above Reiki practitioner, then you might want to help out by providing healing services.
+Therefore, if you’re a certified level II and above Reiki practitioner, you might want to help by providing healing services.
 Using your healing power can help people to relieve pain caused due to underlying medical conditions.

 Reiki Helps to Improve Life Quality

-Although group members might have different issues before a healing session, one thing that they’ll all have in common after the session is a high level of peace and satisfaction with their respective life journeys.
+Although group members might have different issues before a healing session, one thing they’ll all have in common after the session is a high level of peace and satisfaction with their respective life journeys.

 Reiki Helps to Treat Depression

 A study on community-dwelling seniors proved that regular Reiki helped to increase the effectiveness of depression treatment.
-Although not everyone recovered successfully, most patients admitted to feeling better, calmer, and more fulfilled after the sessions.
+Although not everyone recovered successfully, most patients admitted feeling better, calmer, and more fulfilled after the sessions.

 Therefore, as a practitioner, you should be excited and humbled to be in a position to assist clients in need.
-Holding regular group sessions will allow you to tap into your core energy and establish superior spiritual connections with your clients.
+Regular group sessions will allow you to tap into your core energy and establish superior spiritual connections with your clients.
 This will, in turn, help your clients to overcome their struggles.